Time elapsed: 12y

 The first query will work, but the second doesn't quite match so SurrealDB will return an error.

-A literal can include type names too (string, numbers, or durations), as well as arrays and objects.
+A literal can include type names too (string, number, duration, etc.), as well as arrays and objects.
+This next literal can be one of three things:

-A literal is pretty similar to an enum or a union in a lot of programming languages, but is of the more powerful type because it contains data instead of being just a list of options.
+A literal is pretty similar to an enum or a union in a lot of programming languages.

 Our literal types for the table to will be pretty simple, just a list of possible string values.
 All together they look like this.

-With our first definitions done, let’s get to the raw trip data compiled by Aeon and the team.
-We now have the raw town data and the trip data, plus some defined fields.
+With our first definitions done, let's get to the raw town data and the raw trip data compiled by Aeon and the team.
+We now need to use this raw data together with the fields we have defined.

-To put them all together, we can then use a FOR loop on all of these objects to start a RELATE statement.
+After inserting the data, we can put them all together by using a FOR loop on all of the trips to start a RELATE statement.
 First we will use a SELECT along with ONLY and LIMIT 1 to let SurrealDB know to return a single object instead of an array.

 Then we will start the RELATION statement: